JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Apply production security headers at the backend or platform edge: `Content-Security-Policy`, `Referrer-Policy`, `X-Content-Type-Options`, `Strict-Transport-Security`, and `Permissions-Policy` where appropriate.
 - Reconfirm CORS after the auth change so only the real frontend origins are allowed and credentialed requests are intentional.
 - Extend thumbnail caching beyond in-process memory if live measurements still show costly first-hit regeneration after deploys or instance churn.
-- Backfill `gallery_v2.images` from a trusted S3 inventory or direct S3 listing path so image identity stops being inferred at request time.
+- Deploy the backend build that includes the `gallery_v2_compat` search-path cutover, then browser-smoke the live admin upload, edit-set, delete-set, and tag-edit flows against production.
-- If the frontend starts consuming v2 payloads, factor schema selection into a shared data-access layer so `images-db`, edit routes, and any future set or tag routes do not duplicate schema-specific SQL by hand.
+- Backfill `gallery_v2.images` from a trusted S3 inventory or direct S3 listing path so image identity stops being inferred at request time, then either migrate image-level routes onto that catalog or remove the DB image table assumption entirely.
-- Decide whether v2 adoption should happen through schema-qualified queries, a configurable search path, or a staged data-migration layer in the backend.
+- Add focused regression coverage for the compat-backed upload/edit/delete DB routes once Jest is installed locally in the backend repo.
 - Review the modal image path from the backend side as a performance and exposure issue: serve a dedicated modal-sized watermarked asset rather than the largest watermarked file for first paint when possible.
 - Install and pin Jest in the backend repo so committed endpoint regression tests can run through the standard test command.
 - Document the required local backend env for JWT, OAuth, and database TLS so local end-to-end browser validation can start without manual discovery.